 1. Loose Belt

 If you have ever had a loose serpentine belt under the hood, you know how squeaky that can be.
 This rubber belt is needed to drive the various accessories found around the engine.

-If you hear the squeaking sound immediately after starting the car when it is cold which fades when the engine gets hot, it is a strong sign that the serpentine belt is loose.
+If you hear the squeaking sound immediately after starting the car when it is cold, which then fades when the engine gets hot, it is a strong sign that the serpentine belt is loose.
 In some car models, you can tighten the belt with the tensioner.